barsnadcat/hslab/README.md

 Better seeding and longer run (200 generations) resulted in new curve 23776410.
 After checking this curve agains previous one, it is obvious that soulution is drifting, and will unlikly find optimum.

+New iteration.

+Playing against another deck as evaluation function does not leed us to optimum.
+Let's play against perfect hand (hand that plays 1, 2, 3, 4, 5, 6, 7, 8, 4 + 5, 5 + 5).
+And fitness will be total temopo.